PritishC/Old-Github-Pages/source/_posts/2017-11-11-ebay-india-a-cautionary-tale-of-pain-and-frustration.markdown

 how this is my fault and why this somehow excuses them into treating my case like they did.

-*Distinct style and identity*: Perhaps eBay should state this in bold on their website's landing pages and mention that they're only for e-commerce power users who look at the 2000s through nostalgia glasses.
+*Distinct style and identity*: Perhaps eBay should state this in bold on their website's landing pages and mention that they're only for e-commerce power users who look at the 2000s through nostalgia goggles.

 *Item description*: This came up because the audience pointed out that I did not immediately email the seller on their work email, which was mentioned near the bottom of the listing.
 Somehow this also meant that I did not read the item description.
 This point will be addressed entirely by the next section, after our intermission.
+There is also the fact that eBay contacts the seller as part of the resolution process, and the seller did not budge.

 *User experience*: I explained that the modern user generalizes e-commerce websites in their mind for ease of use.
 While the user understands that eBay is first and foremost an auction platform, they expect some basic things from these platforms -